Starfish Digestive System: Uncovering the Mysteries

 When observing a starfish from the outside, several distinct features catch our attention:

-• Radial Symmetry: Starfish exhibit a remarkable radial symmetry, meaning their body parts radiate from a central point.
-This symmetrical arrangement allows them to move gracefully and navigate their environment with precision.
+• Radial Symmetry: Starfish exhibit remarkable radial symmetry, meaning their body parts radiate from a central point.
+This symmetrical arrangement allows them to move gracefully and precisely navigate their environment.

 • Ambulacral Grooves: These grooves span across the starfish’s underside and house numerous rows of tube feet.
 The tube feet serve multiple purposes, such as locomotion, feeding, and sensory perception.

 • Ossicles: One of the starfish’s defining features is its hard, bony plates known as ossicles.
-Depending on the species, these ossicles can take various forms, from spines to scales, providing protection while embracing their distinctive appearance.
+Depending on the species, these ossicles can take various forms, from spines to scales, protecting while embracing their distinctive appearance.

-• Mouth and Arms: The starfish’s mouth resides at the center of its underside, surrounded by a collection of flexible arms.
-While their mouth seems innocent enough, it serves as the gateway to an astonishing digestive system.
+• Mouth and Arms: The starfish’s mouth resides at the centre of its underside, surrounded by flexible arms.
+While their mouth seems innocent, it is the gateway to an astonishing digestive system.

 • Eyespots: Although starfish lack traditional eyes, they possess eyespots at the tip of each arm.
 These primitive light-sensing organs help the starfish detect the presence of light, enabling them to respond to their surroundings accordingly.